 This park is now full of various activities making it fun for the entire family.
 For the golfer, be sure to check out the executive 18-hole golf course which also features a driving range and a coffee shop.
 Being that there are a number of golf courses, the one on the northwest side features a regulation 18-hole course, club house, another driving range, restaurant, and pro shop.

 During various points of the year, OC Parks puts on special events in the park.
 At the peak of the COVID-19 pandemic they offered several Drive-In movie events to get the community out safely including a viewing of Hocus Pocus, Elf, and National Lampoon’s Christmas Vacation.

-For small bands and musicians, Fountain Valley puts on Concerts in the Park for the public to enjoy local live musicians.
+For small bands and musicians, Fountain Valley puts on Concerts in the Park for the public to enjoy local live music.
 The event is put on annually every summer.
 At Easter the park opens up yet again for their Spring time Easter Egg Hunt put on by the city.
 Every February, OC Parks also puts on the Annual Monarch Butterfly Day which gives the community a chance to learn about Monarch Butterflies from the experts.
 Whatever you enjoy, Mile Square Regional Park has much to offer.
-16801 Euclid St, Fountain Valley, CA 92708

 Heritage Park and Fountain Valley Historical Society

 17641 Los Alamos St, Fountain Valley, CA 92708